Vita

 With every brushstroke I create a dynamic that contributes to my paintings having a lasting effect on the viewer.

-I achieve a special depth effect in my paintings through the multiple and elaborate application of various colors and layers, which is often linked with the beginnings of a central perspective.
+I achieve a special depth effect in my pictures, which is often linked to the beginnings of a central perspective.

 Style and composition